traeblain/.comV2/content/blog/now-in-color.md

 ## And Finally

 All in all, I hope you like the new look.
 There's a couple of thoughts that I am mulling over.
 For instance, re-introducing Disqus comments, Webmentions, or something similar (I'm really liking [Hypothes.is](https://web.hypothes.is/)).
 More things I can do with the Netlify Functions.
 And of course, writing more.

+Feel free to share this to your prefered social media outlet.
+Or just give me some cheers.